Funkytown

 "Funkytown" is a song by American disco-funk group Lipps Inc., written and produced by Steven Greenberg and released by Casablanca Records in March 1980 as the second single from the group's debut studio album, Mouth to Mouth (1979).
-The track was met with immediate commercial success, reaching number one on various record charts in different countries including Australia, Belgium, Canada, France, Israel, New Zealand, Spain, West Germany and on the US Billboard Hot 100.
+The track was met with immediate commercial success, reaching number one on various record charts in different countries including Australia, Belgium, Canada, France, New Zealand, Spain, West Germany and on the US Billboard Hot 100.
 It quickly became the group's signature song, selling over eight million copies worldwide and becoming their most successful song.

 Composition and lyrics

 Sung by Lipps Inc.'s lead vocalist Cynthia Johnson, the tune features the narrator pining for a metaphorical place that will "keep me movin', keep me groovin' with some energy", while Lipps Inc. members were dreaming of relocating from Minneapolis to New York City.
 The song is in time with a key of C major.